ChristianDenniss/GirlfriendApp/PRIVACY_POLICY.md

 Your data never leaves your device and is not accessible to us or any third parties.

 ## Third-Party Services
 MaddyApp does not use any third-party analytics, advertising, or tracking services.
-We do not integrate with any external services that could collect your data.
+We do not integrate with external data collection tools.

 ## Data Sharing
 We do not share any user data with third parties.
-Since all data is stored locally on your device, there is no data to share.
+Your information remains completely private and under your control.

 ## Data Security

-Since your data is stored locally on your device, its security depends on your device's security settings.
+Since all data is stored locally on your device, the security of your data depends on your device's security settings.
 We recommend:
-- Keeping your device updated
-- Using device passcodes or biometric authentication
+- Using a passcode or biometric authentication on your device
-- Being cautious with device backups
+- Keeping your device's operating system updated
+- Using secure backup methods if available

 ## Children's Privacy
 MaddyApp is suitable for users of all ages.
 We do not knowingly collect personal information from children under 13, and since we don't collect any personal data, this is not a concern.

 ## Changes to This Policy
 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy in the app and updating the "Last updated" date.
+Any changes will be reflected in the "Last updated" date at the top of this policy.

 ## Contact Information

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy or our data practices, please contact us at:

-**Email**: [your-email@example.com]
-**Website**: [your-website.com] (if applicable)
+- Email: aottgpvp@gmail.com
+- Through the app's support channels

 ## Your Rights

-Since we don't collect personal data, there is no personal data to access, modify, or delete.
-All your app data is stored locally on your device and can be managed directly through the app or by deleting the app.
+Since we don't collect personal data, there are no data processing activities to opt out of.
+You have complete control over your data as it's stored locally on your device.

+## Data Retention
+Your data is stored locally on your device until you:
+- Delete the app
+- Clear the app's data through your device settings
+- Delete individual items within the app

+## International Users
+This Privacy Policy applies to all users of MaddyApp, regardless of their location.
+Since we don't collect or process personal data, international data transfer regulations do not apply.

 ---

-*This Privacy Policy is effective as of the date listed above and applies to all users of MaddyApp.*
+**Thank you for using MaddyApp!
+We're committed to keeping your data private and secure.**